 Pink has been one of the hottest colors in gemstones for several years and the fascination with pink shows no signs of slowing.
 So what are your choices in pink gems?
-What are the color variations?
-And what's the best stone to buy?
+What are the color variations and what's the best stone to buy?

 If you're extremely wealthy, you could consider a pink diamond.
 That is, if you can find one.
 Pink and red diamonds are the among the rarest gems in the world.
 So let's consider more achievable options.

 The most popular pink stone among the finer gemstones must be tourmaline.
 You can find every possible shade of pink in tourmaline, including fascinating bi-color and tri-color pieces.
 If you're searching for a hot pink gem, you'll most likely find it in tourmaline.
-But you'll also find soft pinks in every imaginable shade.
+Also you'll find soft pinks in every imaginable shade.

 Morganite is the pink variety of beryl, the same gemstone family as emerald and aquamarine.
 Found in a soft pink or violet, morganite is not widely available but has very good hardness (7.5 to 8 on the Mohs scale).

 Finally, if you're looking for a very affordable choice in pink, look no further than rose quartz.
 Usually found in a unique soft pink deepened by the cloudy or milky quality of the stone, rose quartz is available in both faceted and cabochon pieces, and is even carved into unusual figurines.
 Since it's an inexpensive material, it can often be found in very large sizes.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.